Featherbedding: Brazil

 In Brazil, featherbedding is considered endemic in government-owned and private-sector industries.
 Some analysts argue that featherbedding is a reaction to economic insecurity, and helps stabilize the national economy by spreading wealth.

 France

-In France, featherbedding was encouraged by the nationalized rail transportation system after World War Two with a view to keeping down the unemployment rate.
-This was in addition to railway express rates being kept very low.
+In France, featherbedding was encouraged by the nationalized rail transportation system after World War II with a view of reducing the unemployment rate.
+Also, railway express rates were kept very low.
 The railroad ran at a huge deficit as a result.

 Japan

-In post-war Japan, featherbedding is uncommon.
+In postwar Japan, featherbedding is uncommon.
 A post-war consensus emerged among labor unions that featherbedding was not in the best interest of workers, and unions in Japan have tended to avoid the practice.
 A heavy government emphasis on full employment and a strong social safety net helped reinforce this consensus.

 Sweden

 There are no national, regional, or local statutes or regulations governing labor unions in Sweden.
-Sweden has no national bureau or agency overseeing or regulating labor relations, and no agency monitors or regulates internal trade union matters.
+No national bureau or agency oversees or regulates labor relations, and no agency monitors or regulates internal trade union matters.
 Nevertheless, despite relatively close relationships between employers and unions, featherbedding is almost unknown in Sweden.